tarekazzazi/weekend-sql-to-do-list/README.md

 ## Description

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+*Keeping track of what house chores have to be done*

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).